alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 `:` ensured that the `:NAME` string is empty and the stacks `:S` and `:RELADR` are empty.
 `CS` happens to be empty in this example, but that need not have been the case.
-We do not care what may have been burried at the bottom of the `CS` stack.
+We do not care what may have been buried at the bottom of the `CS` stack.
 We will only be concerned with what will be pushed into and popped from `CS` until complication completes.